anguyen216/mTSP-work/README.md

 ### Sampling points simulation
 The sampling point simulation was created to create sampling points for testing the routing task solver's behaviors.
 Given a rectangle boundary in coordinate format (in this case, in `lat-lon` format) that is defined by the `min_point = bottom left of the rectangle` and `max_point = top right of the rectangle`, the number of sampling points, distance function to calculate the distance beween points, the simulation outputs (1) a set of "random" sampling points such that the points spread out over the entire area of interest, and (2) a set of sampling points for the surface vehicle (a boat, in this specific application).

 (1) The set of "random" sampling points is sampled/created using [Sobol sampling method](https://en.wikipedia.org/wiki/Sobol_sequence?fbclid=IwAR2Ox5HG1ips06baMlu4NbSiTC5oXCOQqFhn3RG7x3LYnTOd5kx0L5A1ilM).
 The implementation of this algorithm is from Scipy (v1.7.3+).
-Additionally, since this implementation can only output numbers of sampling points that are powers of 2, and sometime this is not the case for what is needed, some randomization is introduced to the sampled outputs.
-More specifically, given that we want `k` sampling points in the area of interest, where `k` is any integer and `k > 0`, Sobol is used to sample `m` samples where `m` is a power of 2 and `m >= k`.
-If `m > k`, randomization (with a uniform probability) is used to randomly pick `k` points to be in the final set of sampling points.
+Additionally, since this implementation can only output numbers of sampling points that are powers of 2, and sometimes this is not the case for what is needed, some randomization is introduced to the sampled outputs.
+More specifically, given that we want `k` sampling points in the area of interest, where `k` is any integer and `k > 0`, Sobol is used to sample `N` samples where `N` is a power of 2 and `N >= k`.
+If `N > k`, randomization (with a uniform probability) is used to randomly pick `k` points to be in the final set of sampling points.

 (2) The set of sampling points for the surface vehicle (a boat, in this case) is chosen from the set of sampling points in (1).
 Points in set (2) are chosen by first dividing the area of interest into equal-sized rectangles (the number of rectangles is determined by user and how many sampling points they want the boat/surface vehicle to have).
 Next, the centroids of the smaller rectangles are determined using the following formula `centroid_lat = (corner1_lat + corner2_lat) / 2` and `centroid_lon = (corner1_lon + corner2_lon) / 2`.
 These formula disregard the curvature of the Earth in computing the centroid's lat-lon coordinate.
 The reason for this is that due to the capacity and resource constraints of the robots, it is assumed the size of the area of interest is relatively small enough to be considered as a flat surface.
 Once the coordinates of the centroids are known, sampling points for surface vehicle are determined by choosing points in (1) that are closest to the centroids.